howtographql/howtographql/content/backend/graphql-node-typescript/2-getting-started.md

 </Instruction>

-In the code-snippet above, we've created the following variables:
+In the code-snippet above, you've created or used the following variables:

-- `typeDefs` - this is our GraphQL SDL definition.
-We created a `Query` type that exposes a field called `info`, of type `String`.
+- `typeDefs` - this is your GraphQL schema definition.
+You've created a `Query` type that exposes a field called `info`, of type `String`.
+You can import it directly from `.graphql` file thanks to `graphql-import-node`.
 - `resolvers` - the resolvers for our types and fields, this is where the real logic is.
-- `schema` - a combination of the GraphQL SDL and the resolvers.
-We are using the `makeExecutableSchema` function to glue them together into a schema we can later use,
+- `schema` - a combination of the GraphQL SDL and the resolvers. `makeExecutableSchema` function is in charge of gluing them together into an executable schema we can later use.

-Now that we have a GraphQL schema, we can use that to fetch data using a GraphQL `query`!
+Now that you have a GraphQL schema, you can use that to fetch data using a GraphQL `query`!

-### Query your GraphQL schema
+### Query the GraphQL schema

-As we explained before, the GraphQL schema is only your contract, and it exposes the set of all types and capabilities that your API layer can do.
+As explained before, the GraphQL schema is only your contract, and it exposes the set of all types and capabilities that your API layer can do.

-To use your GraphQL scehma and consume data from it, we need to write a GraphQL `query`.
+To use your GraphQL scehma and consume data from it, your need to write a GraphQL `query` definition.

-Based on the schema we created before, we can use the following query:
+Based on the schema your created before, you can use the following query:

 ```graphql
 query {